zunayedT/COMP3512-Asgn01/ReadMe.txt

 		config.inc.php (created page and added database connection string) currently working on creating api folder with apis that return JSON (json_encode etc.)

+		-- Cont,
+		created api folder with companies.php,history.php, and portfolio.php that will allow to see JSON -> code is all there but there is an issue with reference the files inside folders so JSON is not appearing edited config.inc.php and added a helper class to it created db-classes.inc.php with defined classes for each API page to reference edited api.php